New in version: 2.2.11

 • HTTP requests are only available when FastMCP is running as part of a web application

-• Accessing the HTTP request outside of a web request context will raise a RuntimeError
+• Accessing the HTTP request with get_http_request() outside of a web request context will raise a RuntimeError

 • The get_http_request() function returns a standard Starlette Request object